 Note.
-A registered beekeeper who has moved feral bees into a hive may move the bees and hive if the beekeeper complies with clause 52 of this emergency order.
+A registered beekeeper who has moved feral bees into a hive may move the bees and hive if the beekeeper complies with clause 62 of this emergency order.

-52 Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]
+Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]

-- (1) A registered beekeeper may move hives and any bees housed within those hives within the Varroa mite general emergency zone if the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, - (b) completed at least one alcohol wash in accordance with the alcohol washing requirements in clause 13 and notified the Department in accordance with that clause. - (2) A registered beekeeper who moves hives under subclause (1) must: - (a) provide details of the movement of those hives to the Department by completing the hive movement form available at www.dpi.nsw.gov.au/varroa before the hives are moved, - (b) ensure the person moving the hives has a copy of the hive movement form with the hives when the hives are being moved from the "pickup location" to the "destination location" for those hives noted in the hive movement form, and

-- (c) if requested by an authorised officer, produce a copy of the hive movement form to that authorised officer, and - (d) retain details of the movement for 5 years.
+- (1) A registered beekeeper may move hives and any bees housed within those hives within the Varroa mite general emergency zone if the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement,

+- (b) completed at least one alcohol wash in accordance with the alcohol washing requirements in clause 13 and notified the Department in accordance with that clause. - (2) A registered beekeeper who moves hives under subclause (1) must: - (a) provide details of the movement of those hives to the Department by completing the hive movement form before the hives are moved, - (b) ensure the person transporting the hives has a copy of the hive movement form with the hives when the hives are being moved from the pickup location to the destination location for those hives noted in the hive movement form, and - (c) if requested by an authorised officer, produce a copy of the hive movement form to that authorised officer, and - (d) retain details of the movement for 5 years. - (3) The person transporting the hives must: - (a) have a copy of the hive movement form with the hives while they are transporting the hives, and - (b) if requested by an authorised officer, produce a copy of the hive movement form to that authorised officer.

-Note: A person may have and produce an electronic form of the hive movement form (section 10, Electronic Transactions Act 2000).
+Note: A person may have and produce an electronic form of the movement form (section 10, Electronic Transactions Act 2000).

-- (3) If after the registered beekeeper completes the hive movement form the proposed "destination location" changes, the registered beekeeper may proceed to the new "destination location" using the completed hive movement form, but must, no later than 72 hours after reaching the new "destination location", complete a new hive movement form available at www.dpi.nsw.gov.au/varroa - (4)A registered beekeeper must not move a hive that has been: - (a) in the Narrabri emergency zones after 30 April 2022, - (b) in the Coffs Harbour emergency zones after 1 January 2022, - (c) in the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone in the 24 months before 24 June 2022. - (5)While moving the bees and hives, the registered beekeeper must: - (a) transport the hives in a manner that prevents the escape or entry of bees out of or into the load of hives being transported, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (6)If a registered beekeeper transits through the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives are travelling, or - (ii) a person in the vehicle, or - (b) reasonably stopping to rest or have a meal, or - (c) dealing with an emergency. - (7) A person in charge of premises in the Varroa mite general emergency zone may permit a registered beekeeper to move bees onto those premises as well as accept bees and hives from a registered beekeeper, but only if the registered beekeeper has complied with the requirements of this clause.
+- (4) If after the registered beekeeper completes the hive movement form the proposed destination location changes, the registered beekeeper may proceed to the new destination using the completed hive movement form, but must, no later than 72 hours after reaching the new destination location, and provide to the Department a new hive movement form recording the new destination location A registered beekeeper must not move a hive that has been: - (a) in the Narrabri emergency zones after 30 April 2022, - (b) in the Coffs Harbour emergency zones after 1 January 2022, - (c) in the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone in the 24 months before 24 June 2022. - (5) While moving the bees and hives, the registered beekeeper must: - (a) transport the hives in a manner that prevents the escape or entry of bees out of or into the load of hives being transported, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (6)If a registered beekeeper transits through the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives are travelling, or

+- (ii) a person in the vehicle, or - (b) reasonably stopping to rest or have a meal, or - (c) dealing with an emergency. - (7) A person in charge of premises in the Varroa mite general emergency zone may permit a registered beekeeper to move bees onto those premises as well as accept bees and hives from a registered beekeeper, but only if the registered beekeeper has complied with the requirements of this clause.

-53 Movement of queen bees [s 50, s 51(a), (c)]
+Movement of queen bees [s 50, s 51(a), (c)]